dhakadabhishek9/Online-Room-Renting-Service/README.md

 Here the landlord/owner can upload room images, expected rent, location, phone number and other details.

 User can see the available rooms/flats just by selecting the location and search.

-This project is developed as a Minor Project for 5th Semester.